 Have a Labor Condition Application (LCA)

-When employers want to hire foreign workers, they first have to file a Labor Condition Application by filling in Form ETA 9035E.
-In that form they should indicate the number of years that they will hire the foreign workers.
-This form guarantees the U.S and the employees that this employer will:
+In that form, they should indicate the number of years that they will hire foreign workers.
+This form guarantees the US and the employees that this employer will:

 File a petition with USCIS

 The second step is to give a job offer to the foreign employee and file the Form I-129.
 This is the petition which goes to the US Citizenship and Immigration Services (USCIS).
 The Form I-129, Petition for Nonimmigrant Worker is the main form and USCIS is the main authority in processing the petitions.
 This form is filed to obtain permission from the US government to hire a foreign worker.

 Employers have to file separate I-129 forms for each employee.

 - If the employee is being hired by two companies, each one has to file a Form I-129

 - If the employee wants to extend their work, the employer has to file a Form I-129

 - If the employee is switching jobs, the new employer has to file a new Form I-129 (H1B Transfer)

 Submit the forms along with the document file

 The forms must be signed in black ink and compiled in a file.
 The petitioner must include the fee checks and the following supporting documents: